apanteli/jenkins-az/README.md

 # jenkins-az

-This is an exploration project to delpoy Jenkins on Azure with the related Infrastructure, using Terraform.
+This is an exploration project to deploy Jenkins on Azure with the related Infrastructure, using Terraform.